LoopKit/loopdocs/README.md

 To suggest changes, fork this repository, edit the files, and submit your changes as a pull request.

 ### Previewing Changes
-To preview your work as you edit you'll want to set up two python packages, `mkdocs`, and `mkdocs-bootswatch`.
+To preview your work as you edit you must set up two python packages that are used to create this site using [MkDocs](http://www.mkdocs.org/).
+They are `mkdocs`, and `mkdocs-bootswatch`.

 Review [Properly Installing Python](http://docs.python-guide.org/en/latest/starting/installation/) for help getting Python installed.
-Python 3 is generally preferred, but Python 2 should work.
+MkDocs works with Python 2.7, 3.3+, and pypy.

 * Install python modules